Follow real-time updates on Union Budget 2023Catch exclusive videos on Union Budget 2023 from CNBC-TV18

 An MLA from Athani, Savadi first represented the seat with the BJP in 2004.
 He retained this role twice, before being defeated by the Indian National Congress’s Mahesh Kumathalli in 2018.
 Savadi served as the minister for cooperation in DV Sadananda Gowda’s government in 2011, but resigned on February 8, 2012 following the Karnataka video clip controversy.

-st chief minister of Karnataka from 2012 to 2013, taking over from BS Yeddyurappa.
+Shettar was the 21st chief minister of Karnataka from 2012 to 2013, taking over from BS Yeddyurappa.
 He has previously served as the speaker as well as the leader of the opposition of the Karnataka Legislative Assembly.
 Beginning his career with the Akhil Bharatiya Vidyarthi Parishad (ABVP) and the Rashtriya Swayamsevak Sangh (RSS), he held the position of state president for the BJP in 2005.
 He resigned as the governor of Karantaka following BJP’s loss to Congress in the 2013 state elections, and, since 2018, has represented the Hubli-Dharwad Central seat in the Vidhan Sabha.
-KS Eshwarappa

 One of the two deputy chief ministers in the Shettar-led BJP government from 2012 to 2013, Eshwarappa, 71, was most recently the leader of the opposition in the Karnataka Legislative Council.
 A senior leader of Karnataka’s BJP contingent, he is currently an MLA from Shimoga.
 He has been active since the Emergency, during which time he was arrested and detained in the Bellary Jail.